lam-2015/poli-run/README.md

 - please note that the `edit` view is almost identical to the `new` view
 - let the user change her Gravatar, too

+15) Update the Settings link in the header

+- it should point to `edit_user_path(current_user)`

+16) Define the `update` action in the Users controller

+- it is the action called after the edit form submission
+- get the updated user information from the edit form (`params[:user]`)
+- check if the update was successful and handle success and fail cases